 Bellyache Bush, Black Physicnut, Cotton-leaf Physicnut

 Jatropha gossypiifolia var. gossypiifolia, Adenoropium gossypiifolium, Adenoropium jacquinii, Jatropha elegans, Jatropha jacquinii, Jatropha staphysagriifolia, Manihot gossypiifolia

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

 The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
 They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
 Many of the popular species make excellent small trees for a conservatory or sunny corner.
 Keep them well pruned, so they don't outgrow their space too soon.
 Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 Jatropha can be propagated by seed or by stem cuttings.
 To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, and then put it into a small pot with seedling starter soil.
 Place in a warm, bright place and wait for new growth to emerge.

 - Back to genus Jatropha